Introduction to Online Control: Solution Concepts for Dynamical Systems

-\begin{definition} A Dynamical System is \textbf{controllable} if and only if, for every initial and target state, there exists a sequence of controls that drives the deterministic-equivalent system to the target state. \end{definition}
+\begin{definition} A dynamical system is \textbf{controllable} if, for every initial state $\x_0$ and every target state $\x^\star$, there exist a finite horizon $T$ and controls $\uv_0,\ldots,\uv_{T-1}$ such that the deterministic counterpart of the system satisfies $\x_T=\x^\star$. \end{definition}

-Note that controllability clearly implies stabilizability as the zero state is one possible target state.
+Controllability implies finite-time reachability of the zero state.
+If the zero state is an equilibrium that can be maintained once reached, then controllability also implies asymptotic stabilizability.

+Some texts reserve the word \emph{stabilizable} for a weaker algebraic property of linear systems.
+Here we use the more direct trajectory-based notion above, since it is convenient for our purposes.

-In the next section, we discuss the computational difficulties that arise in determining if a system is stabilizable and/or controllable.
+In the next subsection, we introduce a more quantitative robust-boundedness notion that is useful in nonstochastic control.